-DPS ‘desperate’ for state rescue, district official tells Detroit City Council
+DPS ‘desperate’ for state rescue, City Council told

 A “desperate” Detroit Public Schools is running out of cash, is unable to borrow and urgently needs the state to approve legislation that will provide financial relief, a district official reiterated Monday.